 HSM LAW

-HSM is a distinguished full-service law firm in the Cayman Islands, specialising in litigation, property, insolvency/restructuring, immigration, private client and trusts, labour and employment law and debt collection.
+HSM is a distinguished full-service law firm in the Cayman Islands, specialising in litigation, property, insolvency/restructuring, corporate and commercial law, immigration, private client and trusts, labour and employment law and debt collection.

 We provide legal services to top financial institutions and leading businesses established and/or operating in the Cayman Islands.